abhipedia/IngredientIQ/Architecture/KLEENSCORE_COMPLETE_PRD.md

 ## Executive Summary

-**KleenScore** is a web-based platform that empowers consumers to make informed purchasing decisions by analyzing the ingredient list of any product.
+**IngredientIQ** is a web-based platform that empowers consumers to make informed purchasing decisions by analyzing the ingredient list of any product.
 Users upload a photograph of a product's ingredient label, and the system uses Optical Character Recognition (OCR) and image processing to extract ingredients, match them against a curated database of "good" and "bad" ingredients, and return a **Kleen Score** (0–100) along with detailed insights.

 **Product Vision:** Transform ingredient transparency into accessible, actionable insights for every consumer.